Seven Limit Mosaichord

 On the other hand, the Mosaichord can make music more approachable by making the underlying math more explicit.
 It's a lot easier to figure out what's really going on when the notes are identified as ratios that are subject to basic math.
 This tends to appeal to people who want to understand music from first principles rather than memorize a bunch of arbitrary-seeming rules.

 We don't have a web store up and running yet, but we do have several Seven Limit Mosaichords in stock.
+The regular price is $800, shipping included.
 Contact me by email to make an order.
 We're shipping to U.S. only at this point.